-After your Thesis Director has approved the content of your thesis, make any changes requested by your Thesis Director or Research Advisor, and send a PDF of your current version to your Research Advisor for format review.
+After your Thesis Director has approved the content of your thesis, then you should submit the final draft of your thesis to your Thesis Director (for a grade), and send an identical copy to your Research Advisor (for format review).

 Format review is the final stage of the editing process.